torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

 Spectre is a class of side channel attacks that exploit branch prediction and speculative execution on modern CPUs to read memory, possibly bypassing access controls.
-Speculative execution side channel exploits do not modify memory but attempt to infer privileged data in the memory.
+Speculative execution side channel exploits do yest modify memory but attempt to infer privileged data in the memory.

 This document covers Spectre variant 1 and Spectre variant 2.